rancher/docs/content/os/v1.x/en/installation/networking/interfaces/_index.md

         scan_ssid: 1
 ```

-Adding in wifi access can be done with a system reboot, you only need to restart the `network` service.
+When adding in WiFi access, you do not need a system reboot, you only need to restart the `network` service in System Docker.

 ```
 $ sudo system-docker restart network
 ```

-> **Note:** For Intel wireless adapters, there are some built-in firmware and modules, which prevents you have requiring to install any new modules or firmware.
+> **Note:** For Intel wireless adapters, there are some built-in firmware and modules, which prevents requiring to install any new modules or firmware.
 For other adapters, you may need to install additional os kernel-extras.

 ### 4G-LTE

-_Available as of v1.5+_
+_Available as of v1.5_

-In order to support 4G-LTE, you will need a 4G-LTE module, which can be easily connected to the motherboard.
-In order to get a good signal, you will also need an external antenna.
-You can assemble such a device, which can support USB interface and SIM cards slot:
+In order to support 4G-LTE, 4G-LTE module will need to be connected to the motherboard and to get a good signal, an external atenna will need to be added.
+You can assemble such a device, which supports USB interface and SIM cards slot:

 ![](https://ws1.sinaimg.cn/bmiddle/006tNc79ly1fzcuvhu6zpj30k80qwag1.jpg)

-In order to use RancherOS, you will need to use a special ISO built for 4G-LTE support.
-This ISO has a built-in `modem-manager` service.
-This special ISO can be downloaded from [here](https://releases.rancher.com/os/latest/4glte/rancheros.iso).
+In order to use RancherOS, you will need to use the ISO built for 4G-LTE support.
+This ISO has a built-in `modem-manager` service and is available with each release.

-After booting the ISO, you can see a 4G NIC, such as `wwan0`.
-You can use the following cloud-config to set the APN parameter to get it working.
+After booting the ISO, there will be a 4G NIC, such as `wwan0`.
+Use the following `cloud-config` to set the APN parameter.

 ```yaml
 rancher: